-One of the best ways to view the annual spectacular show of colors offered by our nation’s 38th state, is to do it in a rental RV from Cruise America.
-Not only will you travel in complete comfort, you’ll get a 50-yardline view of Mother Nature at her finest.
+One of the best ways to view the annual spectacular show of colors offered by our nation’s 38th state is to do it in an RV rental from Cruise America.
+Not only will you travel in complete comfort, but you’ll also get a 50-yard line view of Mother Nature at her finest.

 Trail Ridge Road

-Kebler Pass – This is an unpaved area, but it is considered to be a favorite amongst the photog crowd.
-It offers breathtaking views of color in the fall, and is home to the largest aspen grove in the country.
+This is an unpaved area, but it is considered to be a favorite amongst the photography crowd.
+It offers breathtaking views of color in the fall and is home to the largest aspen grove in the country.
 The pass is in Gunnison, Colorado.
 Ohio Creek Road is a good place to start, as it goes right by some very unique natural features, such as the old, abandoned site of Castleton and the spires of “The Castles.”
 These spires are remnants of the mud and volcanic ash that spewed forth from the West Elk Volcano, which occurred nearly 30 million years ago.

 San Juan Skyway

 In the San Juan Mountains of southwest Colorado, there is an astounding 236-mile loop of road called the San Juan Skyway.
 This is an ideal place to see the leaves making their transition from green to beautiful.
 There is even a 70-mile stretch of road that is so beautiful, it’s known as the “Million Dollar Highway.”